App-vNext/Polly/docs/extensibility/proactive-strategy.md

 In the previous section, we implemented the `TimingResilienceStrategy`.
 Now, it's time to integrate it with Polly and its public API.

-Let's define the public `TimeoutStrategyOptions` to configure our strategy:
+Let's define the public `TimingResilienceStrategy` to configure our strategy:

 <!-- snippet: ext-proactive-options -->
 ```cs